nowherenearithaca/uscourtviz/README.md

 ## Viewing the Visualization

+It is currently hosted [on google drive here](https://d57dd304fefca1aa423fea1b4dc59f23c06dd95e.googledrive.com/host/0B2GQktu-wcTiWm82NGt5MTZreHM/).

-To view this standalone version, simply clone the repository to your machine and then open the file index.html with a browser that supports svg.
+To view this standalone version locally, simply clone the repository to your machine and then open the file index.html with a browser that supports svg.
 This includes Chrome, IE9+, Safari, Firefox, and Opera.